 - Tender Touch – Sulky Of America Cut Away Tender Touch Iron-On Backing White, 8″ by 9 yd, June Berry – I use this to iron over the top of the back of projects that need a soft backing and use cutaway stabilizer such as baby onesies.

-- Basting Spray – Sulky 4.23-Ounce Temporary Spray Adhesive – I use this to temporarily adhere the stabilizer to the fabric to make hooping easier.
+- Temporary Adhesive (Basting) Spray – Sulky 4.23-Ounce Temporary Spray Adhesive – I use this to temporarily adhere the stabilizer to the fabric to make hooping easier.
 Here is another option that’s a bit more economical.
 I haven’t tried it but it gets good reviews: SpraynBond Basting Adhesive.

-- Embroidery Thread – 40 Spools Polyester Embroidery Machine Thread – This set offers a great range of colors, and I have been very pleased with both the quality of the the thread and the color selection.
+- 40 Spools Polyester Embroidery Machine Thread – This set offers a great range of colors, and I have been very pleased with both the quality of the the thread and the color selection.

 When you’re first learning you’ll inevitably break a lot of needles.
 (Or I did!)
 So go ahead and buy an extra pack or two.

-- OPTIONAL – Alcohol Swabs – Covidien 5750 Curity Alcohol Prep, Sterile, Medium, 2-ply (Pack of 200) – I read that basing spray can gum up your needles, so to have these on hand to wipe down your needles between projects to make them last longer.
+- OPTIONAL – Alcohol Swabs – Covidien 5750 Curity Alcohol Prep, Sterile, Medium, 2-ply (Pack of 200) – I read that basting spray and adhesive stabilizers can gum up your needles, so to have these on hand to wipe down your needles between projects to make them last longer.
 I don’t know how much truth there is to this but I figure it couldn’t hurt.

 Extra Embroidery Hoops

-OPTIONAL – Extra Hoops – 3-Piece Embroidery Hoop Set for Brother Embroidery Machines – You might hold off on ordering this at first, but once you get a hang of things it’s nice to have an extra set of hoops.
-Your machine comes with one 4×4 hoop.
+- OPTIONAL – Extra Hoops – 3-Piece Embroidery Hoop Set for Brother SE 600 Embroidery Machines – You might hold off on ordering this at first, but once you get a hang of things it’s nice to have an extra set of hoops.
+The Brother SE400 and SE600 machines come with one 4×4 hoop.
 The PE770 and PE800 machines come with one 5×7 hoop.
-I use my 4×4 hoop the most, and it’s nice if I’m doing multiple things to be able to hoop the next item while my machine is sewing out the first one.
+I use my 4×4 hoop the most.
+It’s nice if I’m doing multiple things to be able to hoop the next item while my machine is sewing out the first one.
 My mom, who has the PE800 machine, bought this set so she’d have access to a 4×4 hoop.
 Sometimes, especially if working with baby items, a 5×7 hoop can be too big.
-I bought this multi-pack because I wanted the smaller hoop which I’ve found is useful for doing smaller things like baby clothing.
+I bought this multi-pack because I wanted the smallest hoop.
+I’ve found the small hoop is useful for embroidering on smaller items like baby clothing and hats.

-- OPTIONAL – Applique Scissors – Gingher 6 Inch Knife Edge Applique Scissors – I haven’t bought these yet but plan to since I’ve gotten more into doing applique.
-It’s helpful to have a detail scissor to more precisely cut around the edges.
+- OPTIONAL – Applique Scissors – Gingher 6 Inch Knife Edge Applique Scissors – For applique it’s helpful to have a detail scissor to more precisely cut around the edges.
 These are a total game changer!
 If you’re going to try applique these are a must-have item.
 They make achieving fine cuts so much easier!

 General Sewing Supplies